 Dentists and their staff should always work only with reputable dealers and distributors who are authorized by the manufacturer.
 If in doubt, ask the manufacturer, not the dealer.
 This is your best insurance against getting and using gray goods.
 Burkhart Dental Supply is an authorized distributor for all manufacturers whose products we sell.
 Because of our reputation for integrity, Burkhart never has and never will knowingly sell gray goods.

-Written by Bill Sundheimer, Director of Merchandise Sales
+Written by Bill Sundheimer, Former Director of Merchandise Sales

 Published in TIPS – January/February, 2020.